Dopamine Dynamics: Increasing Motivation With ADHD

 • Deficiency of dopamine is commonly associated with decreased motivation levels in conditions like ADHD.

-• Strategies such as dietary changes, regular physical activity, mindfulness practices, and pharmacological interventions can increase dopamine levels in individuals with ADHD.
+• Strategies such as dietary changes, regular physical activity, practices, and pharmacological interventions can increase dopamine levels in individuals with ADHD.

 • Dopamine and enhancers have shown improvements in cognitive functions, mood regulation, motivation levels, and motor coordination in individuals with ADHD.